 Create a Conditional Access policy

-The following steps will help create a Conditional Access policy to require those with access to the Microsoft Azure Management app to perform multi-factor authentication.
+The following steps will help create a Conditional Access policy to require those who access the Microsoft Azure Management suite to perform multi-factor authentication.

 - Sign in to the Azure portal as a global administrator, security administrator, or Conditional Access administrator.